Table of Contents

 - It is being found that the team formed for conducting EIA studies is lacking the expertise in various fields such as environmentalists, wild life experts, Anthropologists and Social Scientists (to study the social impact of the project).

-- Public comments are not taken into account at the early stage, which often leads to conflict at the later stage of project clearance.
+- Public comments are not considered at the early stage, which often leads to conflict at the later stage of project clearance.

 - A number of projects with significant environmental and social impacts have been excluded from the mandatory public hearing process.